solidjs-community/solid-primitives/packages/jsx-tokenizer/README.md

 ## `createToken`

-Creates a token component associated with the corresponding jsx-parser.
+Creates a token component associated with the corresponding jsx-tokenizer.

 ### How to use it